buildingSMART/IFC4.x-IF/tests/TR01/README.md

 - Syntax & Schema check
 - All following rules:
-  - EC001 - Each element that is decomposed by components shall not have body representation.
+  - EC001 - Each 'IfcElement' that is decomposed by components shall not have body representation.
   - EP001 - A product that is positioned based on an IfcPositioningElement shall be placed against the placement of the IfcPositioningElement.
-  - EP002 - A component of an element shall be placed against the placement of the element.
   - EP003 - A compoent of an element shall not be directly positioned (IfcRelPositions) based on an IfcPositioningElement or be directly contained (IfcRelContainedInSpatialStructure) in an IfcSpatialStructureElement.

 #### Test case-specific checks